mtaddesse/ksu_labs/3210_labs/ReadMe.md

 2. Open a terminal and navigate to the root directory of the module.
 3. Run `terraform init` to download any necessary dependencies.
 4. Copy the public key that was generated earlier as the value on line 4 in the `main.tf` file
+    * NOTE: With Windows you will need to remove the `domain\username` piece or you will recieve an error*
 5. Update the public_key and AMI in the `main.tf` file.

 ### Step 2: Deploying the Infrastructure